crossplane/docs/content/master/concepts/environment-configs.md

-`EnvironmentConfigs` selected as explained above, are then merged in an `in-memory environment` by [function-environment-configs] and passed to the next function in the pipeline at a well-known key, `apiextensions.crossplane.io/environment`.
+`EnvironmentConfigs` selected as explained above, are then merged in an `in-memory environment` by [function-environment-configs] and passed to the next function in the pipeline at a well known key, `apiextensions.crossplane.io/environment`.

 [function-patch-and-transform] can be used to read or write data between the in-memory environment and